zhaoxiaoha/github-trending/README.md

 ### Github热门项目
 ## All language

+* 【2025-07-15】[TomBursch / kitchenowl](https://github.com/TomBursch/kitchenowl) - KitchenOwl is a self-hosted grocery list and recipe manager.
+The backend is made with Flask and the frontend with Flutter.
+Easily add items to your shopping list before you go shopping.
+You can also create recipes and add items based on what you want to cook.
 * 【2025-07-14】[vercel / commerce](https://github.com/vercel/commerce) - Next.js Commerce
 * 【2025-07-12】[landing-ai / agentic-doc](https://github.com/landing-ai/agentic-doc) - Python library for Agentic Document Extraction from LandingAI
 * 【2025-07-12】[antiwork / flexile](https://github.com/antiwork/flexile) - Contractor payments as easy as 1-2-3